International Molecular Exchange Consortium

-In molecular biology the International Molecular Exchange Consortium (IMEx) is a group of the major public providers of molecular interaction data which collaborate to supply the user with a single, non-redundant set of molecular interactions, captured using a detailed curation model and made available in the PSI-MI standard formats.
+The International Molecular Exchange Consortium (IMEx) is a group of the major public providers of molecular interaction data to provide a single, non-redundant set of molecular interactions.
+Data is captured using a detailed curation model and made available in the PSI-MI standard formats.
 Participating databases include DIP, IntAct, the Molecular Interaction Database (MINT), MatrixDB, InnateDB, IID, HPIDB, UCL Cardiovascular Gene Annotation, MBInfo, Molecular Connections and UniProt.
-The group collates the interaction data and prevent duplicate entries in the various databases.
+The group collates the interaction data and prevents duplicate entries in the various databases.
 The IMEx consortium also supports and contributes to the development of the HUPO-PSI-MI XML format, which is now widely implemented.